mongodb/specifications/source/index-management/index-management.md

 Also note that, since indexes are built simultaneously, higher values of `commitQuorum` are not as expensive as higher values of `writeConcern`.

-Q: Why does the driver manually throw errors if the `commitQuorum` option is specified against a pre 4.4 server?\
+Q: Why does the driver manually throw errors if the `commitQuorum` option is specified against a pre 4.4 server?<br>
 Starting in 3.4, the server validates all options passed to the `createIndexes` command, but due to a bug in versions 4.2.0-4.2.5 of the server (SERVER-47193), specifying `commitQuorum` does not result in an error.
 The option is used internally by the server on those versions, and its value could have adverse effects on index builds.
 To prevent users from mistakenly specifying this option, drivers manually verify it is only sent to 4.4+ servers.

 #### Changelog

 - 2024-03-05: Migrated from reStructuredText to Markdown.

-- 2023-11-08: Clarify that `readConcern` and `writeConcern` must not be\
-  applied to search index management commands.
+- 2023-11-08: Clarify that `readConcern` and `writeConcern` must not be applied to search index management commands.

 - 2023-07-27: Add search index management clarifications.

 - 2023-05-18: Add the search index management API.

-- 2023-05-10: Merge index enumeration and index management specs and get rid of references\
-  to legacy server versions.
+- 2023-05-10: Merge index enumeration and index management specs and get rid of references to legacy server versions.

 - 2022-10-05: Remove spec front matter and reformat changelog.

-- 2022-04-18: Added the `clustered` attribute to `IndexOptions` in order to\
-  support clustered collections.
+- 2022-04-18: Added the `clustered` attribute to `IndexOptions` in order to support clustered collections.

-- 2022-02-10: Specified that `getMore` command must explicitly send inherited\
+- 2022-02-10: Specified that `getMore` command must explicitly send inherited comment.
-  comment.

 - 2022-02-01: Added comment field to helper methods.

-- 2022-01-19: Require that timeouts be applied per the client-side operations\
+- 2022-01-19: Require that timeouts be applied per the client-side operations timeout spec.
-  timeout spec.

 - 2020-03-30: Added options types to various helpers.
-Introduced `commitQuorum`\
-  option.
-Added deprecation message for
+Introduced `commitQuorum` option.
+Added deprecation message for `background` option.
-  `background` option.

-- 2019-04-24: Added `wildcardProjection` attribute to `IndexOptions` in order\
-  to support setting a wildcard projection on a wildcard index.
+- 2019-04-24: Added `wildcardProjection` attribute to `IndexOptions` in order to support setting a wildcard projection on a wildcard index.

 - 2017-06-07: Include listIndexes() in Q&A about maxTimeMS.

 - 2017-05-31: Add Q & A addressing write concern and maxTimeMS option.

-- 2016-10-11: Added note on 3.4 servers validation options passed to\
+- 2016-10-11: Added note on 3.4 servers validation options passed to `createIndexes`.
-  `createIndexes`.
 Add note on server generated name for the `_id` index.

 - 2016-08-08: Fixed `collation` language to not mention a collection default.

-- 2016-05-19: Added `collation` attribute to `IndexOptions` in order to\
-  support setting a collation on an index.
+- 2016-05-19: Added `collation` attribute to `IndexOptions` in order to support setting a collation on an index.

-- 2015-09-17: Added `partialFilterExpression` attribute to `IndexOptions` in\
-  order to support partial indexes.
-Fixed
+- 2015-09-17: Added `partialFilterExpression` attribute to `IndexOptions` in order to support partial indexes.
+Fixed "provides" typo.
-  "provides" typo.